Photo: Nambucca Heads High School’s 2022 Youth Advisory Council.

 All youths must be referred to this program.

-Are you a local business or community organisation that would like to contribute to the Opportunity U fund?
+Are you a local business or community organisation that wants to contribute to future Opportunity U youth grants?

-- Change a young person’s life by privileging them an opportunity that inspires
+- Change a young person’s life with an opportunity that inspires

-- Let’s change our collective community attitude towards young people.
+- Shift our collective community attitude towards young people.
 Let youth know we care

-- Make a direct investment into the future of the Nambucca Valley
+- Make a direct investment in the future of the Nambucca Valley

 WHERE DO THE GRANTS GO?

 "Aila lives very remotely with limited transport.
 She has now started her studies at TAFE and with your help now has her own laptop to be able to keep on top.
 Aila can complete her studies, which in the long run will help her work towards other qualifications and be able to gain employment.
 This shows how well we can work together as a community for our youth and future."

 "The Opportunity U Grant has been awesome and really helpful.
 With the money I was able to buy a new electric guitar, and equipment to help me perform.
 I have been going great with my solo performances at various local venues."